Graduate School Programs

 Second-year students from the umbrella program take a qualifying exam to officially become a candidate for a Ph.D. in their chosen program.
 During the second year, students are also expected to assemble a dissertation committee composed of faculty members who will oversee their research during graduate training.

-Students in the Biomedical Engineering Ph.D.
-Program or the Organic Chemistry Ph.D.
-Program are admitted to each specific program, using the same Division of Basic Science application as the umbrella program stated above.
-Each has its own curriculum that may or may not share some elements of the umbrella core course.
+The Biomedical Engineering Ph.D.
+Program and the Organic Chemistry Ph.D.
+Program have separate and independent curricula that may or may not share some elements of the umbrella core course.
 See each individual program for details.

 NOTE: Clinical Psychology Ph.D. students do NOT participate in the Basic Science Core Curriculum.
 The Clinical Psychology Program admits first-year students directly into their APA-accredited training program with a separate curriculum.

 Along with 10 basic science Ph.D. programs, we offer three tracks for students who may have a specific interest in one of these areas.
 Students wanting to pursue a track must enroll in one of the Ph.D. programs and supplement the program with track requirements.